Procedures at Stamford Hospital—What to Expect

 - Social distancing—Stay safe and comfortable in our waiting rooms, where social distancing guidelines are enforced.

-- Face masks—All staff and patients need to wear a mask.
+- Face masks—All staff, patients, visitors and caretakers need to wear a mask.
 If you do not have a mask, we will provide one.

 - Hand hygiene—Use hand sanitizer or wash your hands to help prevent the spread of germs.